Nicodona/python4Dev/README.md

 Next generate ssh key from your computers << optional

+You can commit by typing the command

+Git commit "filename" -m "write reason for commit" -m " description"

+Git push remote main.
+To push your commits to github

 Or click on git on your working env and push commit changes

 Push the changes to you github